-Claire begrudgingly started learning East Coast Swing at age seven, but quickly realized dance was a place she could be totally herself.
-Now 21, she can be seen out dancing West Coast Swing and Blues Fusion most nights of the week.
+Claire Carey started learning East Coast Swing at age 7, and quickly realized dance was a place she could be totally herself.
+Now 22, she can be seen out dancing West Coast Swing and Fusion most nights of the week.
 Claire also loves to dance Cross Step Waltz, Turning Waltz, Lindy Hop, Nightclub Two-Step, and Salsa.
 She is passionate about helping anyone who wants to learn and experience the joy of partner dance, whether from the middle in classes, at a turning point in private lessons, or from the sidelines of a dance.
 Although Claire is a technician through and through, she always brings her abundant joy and idiosyncratic nature into the room.

 I first met you at a "Dancing Till Dusk" event a few years ago — your energy struck me right away.
 When you described your Dance for Joy! classes and events, my first jaded reaction was 'boy, she needs a name with more pizazz or something' ... but after a couple years of basking in the glow of the amazing local dance community, where you always seem to be close to the center, I completely 'get it'!!!
 (Duh... that's what dancing is all about!)

 I think Kathie and I took our first waltz classes with you — because of DTD — wow, did I have two left feet.